abgaddi/data_ABM/project_1.md

 ### Looking at Zipf's Law

-The graph shows my attempt to look at Zipf's Law in relation to the settlments population and rank.
+The graph shows my attempt to look at Zipf's Law in relation to the settlements population and rank.
 Majority of the settlements follow the power law and show an inverse relationship, but there are some deviations from Zipf's Law within the middle.

 ![](zip.png)